-Internatives in congress, and for state and district offices.

-DENT, REPRESENTATIVES IN CONGRESS, AND FOR STATE AND DISTRICT OFFICES.

-FOR CANDIDATE FOR NOMINATION FOR PRESIDENT OF THE UNITED STATES.
-Vote for one

-78

-Harold E. Stassen of Pennsylvania

-Vote for one

-79

-Earl Warren of California.

-Vote for one

-VOL 2

-74 Dwight D. Eisenhower of Kansas.

-75 Douglas MacArthur of Wisconsin.

-76

-Wayne L. Morse of Oregon

-77 William R. Schneider of Missouri.

-FOR C. ANDIDATE FOR NOMINATION FOR VICE PRESIDENT OF THE UNITED STATES.
-Vote for one

-FOR E LECTORS OF PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES.
-Vote for six

-87 William C. Robinson of Multnomah County.
-"Pledged to follow the wishes of the
+- 560 ELECTIONS 74 $\frac{74}{75}$ Dwight D. Eisenhower of Kansas. $\frac{75}{76}$ Douglas MacArthur of Wisconsin. $\frac{70}{77}$ Wayne L. Morse of Oregon.
+William R. Schneider of Missouri William R. Schneider of Missouri.
+FOR C ANDIDATE FOR NOMINATION FOR VICE PRESIDENT OF THE UNITED STATES.
+Vote for o FOR E LECTORS OF PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES.
+Vote for 87 William C. Robinson of Multnomah County.
+"Pledged to follow the wishes of the voters of Oregon."

-0. voters of Oregon "

 88 James A. Rodman of Lane County.

-89 Wendall W. Wyatt of Clatsop County "For honesty and efficiency in govern- ment."

-90 Orval D. Yokom of Grant County
+89 Wendall W. Wyatt of Clatsop County.
+"For honesty and efficiency in gover- ment.
+90 Orval D. Yokom of Grant County.
 80 Niel R. Allen of Josephine County.
-"Five year Chairman State Central Commit- tee.
+"Five year Chairman State Central Commi tee.
 Will help elect a Republican President."
 81 J. O. Bailey of Multnomah County.

-82 Wilma B. Bishop of Multnomah County
+82 Wilma B. Bishop of Multnomah County.
 83 Margaret (Mrs. R. E.) Bondurant of Multnomah County.
 "I promise to vote for my party's nominees for President and Vice President."
 84 Henry A. Buehner of Multnomah County.
-"Will campaign for Republican victory in 1952"
+"Will campaign for Republican victor in 1952."
 85 J. O. Johnson of Washington County.

-86 Freeda F. Peterson of Polk County "Will vote for my party's nominees for Presi- dent and Vice President."

-STATE and DISTRIC T NODESS SEC OND DISTRICT Rokon

-FOR REPRESENTATIVE IN CONGRESS, SECOND DISTRICT.
-Baker, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco and Wheeler Counties Vote for one 91 Sam Coon of Baker County.
-"Vitally interested in the development, resources and industry of Eastern Oregon " 92 Giles L. French of Sherman County "He works" 93 Ernest Frederick Hinkle of Wasco County.
-"Honesty in Government, efficiency in Government and a balanced budget"

-FOR SE Vote for one 94 Earl T. Newbry of Jackson County "Be assured of continued economical and courteous administration by keeping the incumbent."

-FOR S STATE TREASURER Vote for one 95 Jack Lynch of Multnomah County "A successful business man with broad ad- ministrative experience State Senator four sessions" 96 Fred E. Robinson of Jackson County.
-"Efficient, successful accountant and busi- nessman seeks nomination for cause of good government."
-97 Sig Unander of Multnomah County.
-"Republican candidate for State Treasurer.
-Constructive in ideas, experienced in financial matters."
+86 .
+Freeda F. Peterson of Polk County.
+"Will vote for my party's nominees for President and Vice President." · STATE and DISTRICT FOR RI EPRESENTATIVE IN CONGRESS, SECOND DISTRICT.
+Baker, Crook, Deschutes, Gilliam, Gran Wallowa, Wasco and Wheeler Counties.
+Vote for o 91 Sam Coon of Baker County.
+"Vitally interested in the development, resources are industry of Eastern Oregon." - Giles L. French of Sherman County.
+"He works."
+92 93 93 Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+93 FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+CRETARY OF STATE Vote for our 93 FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+CRETARY OF STATE Vote for our FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+CRETARY OF STATE Vote for or Earl T. Newbry of Jackson County.
+"Be assured of continued economical an courteous administration by keeping the incumbent."
+FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+CRETARY OF STATE Farl T. Newbry of Jackson County.
+"Be assured of continued economical and courteous administration by keeping the incumbent."
+ATE TREASURER Vote for or Jack Lynch of Multnomah County.
+"A successful business man with broad accounts and the successful business man with broad accounts."
+FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency in Government and a balanced budget."
+CRETARY OF STATE Farl T. Newbry of Jackson County.
+"Be assured of continued economical and courteous administration by keeping the incumbent."
+CATE TREASURER Vote for on Jack Lynch of Multnomah County.
+"A successful business man with broad accomministrative experience.
+State Senator four sessions."
+FOR SE Ernest Frederick Hinkle of Wasco County.
+"Honesty in Government, efficiency Government and a balanced budget."
+CRETARY OF STATE Farl T. Newbry of Jackson County.
+"Be assured of continued economical and courteous administration by keeping the incumbent."
+ATE TREASURER Vote for on Jack Lynch of Multnomah County.
+"A successful business man with broad as